mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 #.
 Heatmap - Enabling this will cause a heatmap to be generated.
 Red nodes will be closer on average to their nearest neighbor, while blue nodes will be further.
 #.
 3D - If generating a matplotlib heatmap, enabling this will make the graph 3D.
 Disabling it will make it 2D.
 #.
 Overlay - If enabled, the heatmap will be created as an image overlay in Overlay2 channel instead of a graph.
+#.
+For heatmap, measure theoretical point distribution how? - When generating the heatmap, nodes are colored based on an approximate estimate of the distance between points, if they were evenly (note - not randomly) distributed throughout the array.
+By default, this dropdown menu is set to 'Anywhere', which tells the program to consider how the distances would be if the points were uniformly distributed throughout the entire image.
+However, if your image contains background, and you want it to consider only distribution throughout the foreground (i.e. an actual tissue), you will need to first create a binary mask for your foreground.
+Then, place that mask in any of the other channels (besides nodes).
+Lastly, use the dropdown menu to select the channel containing the mask.
+The easiest way to yield a foreground mask is to first threshold via intensity, then to run 'Process -> Image -> Fill Holes' if desired.
+If the tissue is 2D, the user may also trace the foreground with the pen tool, then run Fill Holes.
+#.
+Quantifiable Overlay - If enabled, will generate a grayscale image with each node being assigned a val equal to its calculated nearest neighbor distance, which will go in Overlay1.

-* Pressing 'Get Distribution' will yield a table of every 'root' node paired to its average distance to the desired number of nearest neighbors.
-It will also create a heatmap if selected.
+* Pressing 'Get Average Nearest Neighbor...' will yield a table of every 'root' node paired to its average distance to the desired number of nearest neighbors.
+It will also create a heatmap or 'quantifiable overlay' if selected.
 * (If node identities property exists) - Pressing 'Get All Averages' will yield a table of the average nearest neighbor distance (for the desired number of nearest neighbor) across all nodes for every identity vs identity combination available.
 This can be a fast way to query the dataset, but it does not yield distributions and heatmaps, which need to be individually obtained.
+However, note that this should not be used if the number of identities would make this cumbersome.
 * Note that this method automatically applies the xy_scale and z_scale set in the current properties.
 To ensure property distances, please make sure those are correct in Image -> Properties.
 By default, they are 1.

 Algorithm Explanations: